 What we have here is where our family is and where it's headed.
-That along with future family business ventures.
+That along with future Adventures.
 As we walk in faith, family and love.
 You never know where God will place you, but it's sure to be a Blessed place.

 Well for all those that saw on FaceBook and our last post.
 We are back in Michigan, Fife Lake area.
 The reality of the lose of our loved Voyager.
 Has really started to set in.
 We are looking for work to reset.
 The currant plan does call for a “Skoolie”.
 It’s just more “us” and free.
 But before that can happen we first must get some funds back in the bank.